 Teeth that are damaged or decayed will need to be restored.
 Your ability to chew properly will be compromised if the problem is not addressed.
-In some cases, a filling can protect against further decay, but this option may not provide the necessary protection your case needs.
+In some cases, a dental filling can protect against further decay, but this option may not provide the necessary protection your decayed tooth needs.
 It is also possible the tooth is still relatively healthy, which means a full dental crown is not required.
-Onlays and inlays bridge the gap between a small filling and the need to cover the tooth entirely with a crown, and will stop decay before it develops into something more serious.
+Dental onlays and inlays bridge the gap between a small filling and the need to cover the tooth entirely with a crown, and will stop dental decay before it develops into something more serious.

-At Smile Chic, we provide patients a number of options to restore teeth that look natural whilst providing strength and stability.
+At Smile Chic in Altrincham near Manchester, we provide patients with a number of dental restoration options to restore decayed teeth that look natural whilst providing strength and stability.
 Inlays and onlays, also known as partial dental crowns, are usually made from a strong ceramic material.
 The result is an almost invisible restoration that can last for many years.

 Gold or amalgam

-It is possible to get gold and amalgam inlays and onlays, however composite resin and porcelain choices make for a solution that is hardly noticeable
+It is possible to get gold and amalgam inlays and onlays, however, porcelain or composite resin inlays make for a solution that is hardly noticeable

 Composite resin is a kind of plastic that will match your natural tooth colour, making it less visible.
-The resin mixture can be poured straight into the cavity, making it a relatively quick treatment and little less durable than silver
+The resin mixture can be poured straight into the cavity, making it a relatively quick treatment and only a little less durable than silver.

 “Fab place to get your teeth treatment.
 In summary, Persheng gave me back my smile!”Elizabeth Lee